Design Sprints!

 November 12 - 16, 2024

-Partners: Taras Shevchenko National University of Kyiv (KNU), FSU Ukraine Task ForceGiven that both Ukraine and Florida are both experiencing catastrophic damage to cities from war and hurricanes respectively,
+Partners: Taras Shevchenko National University of Kyiv (KNU), FSU Ukraine Task ForceGiven that both Ukraine and Florida are both experiencing catastrophic damage to cities from war and hurricanes respectively, how might we assess building damage and estimate the cost of reconstruction working remotely using advanced technologies?

 -